Bug report #8525

 No, I don't.

-#3 Updated by Nathan Woodrow over 10 years ago
+#3 Updated by Nathan Woodrow about 11 years ago

 Adding one of those will help with the table listing times in the dialog.
 Once you have one it will list all the tables instantly.
 It has the same scheme as the postgis one and you just need to have a row for each layer/table to tell QGIS what the geometry type and srid is.

-#4 Updated by Mike Gates over 10 years ago
+#4 Updated by Mike Gates about 11 years ago

 Woodrow wrote: